-New Marske Primary School Governing Body
+New Marske Primary School Local School Board

-Welcome to the governors page for New Marske Primary School.
+Welcome to the governor’s page for New Marske Primary School.
 We would like to take this opportunity to tell you a little bit about ourselves, our roles and our aims.

 The following statements hopefully will give you a flavour of how we endeavour to do this.

 - their relationships with staff are constructive and governors show determination in challenging and supporting the school in tackling weaknesses and so bringing about necessary improvements.

-Have clear systems for seeking views of parents and pupils and mechanisms for acting on.
+- have clear systems for seeking views of parents and pupils and mechanisms for acting on.

 How do we achieve this?

-I think the most important thing to mention is that we have a very committed governing body.
+I think the most important thing to mention is that we have very committed governors.
 We can all give varying degrees of our time due to work and family commitments but working as a team with everyone taking just a little bit extra responsibility makes us effective.
 Throughout we are supported by the Galileo Trust and Local Authorities Governor Support Service who is there to offer help, advice and training when we need it.

 For more information about becoming a school governor please contact the Chair of Governors via the school office.